Alexander Frey: Piano/organ performances

 Alexander Frey was the first organist to perform an entire symphony of Gustav Mahler as a solo work for organ.
 This historic achievement resulted in Frey's live performance of the organ transcription Mahler's Symphony #5 (transcribed by Jerry Kinsella) being cited as one of seven performances listed as "the most important organ-related events of the 20th century" by The American Organist magazine.

 Alexander Frey was the first pianist to perform the complete piano works of Leonard Bernstein in public, and he has given the world premieres of Bernstein's Five Anniversaries, Thirteen Anniversaries and Valse Gaea.
 He has performed the cycle throughout Europe, Asia and the United States.

 In 2012, Frey performed 4 sold-out organ recitals in one weekend at the National Gallery of Art in Washington, DC.
-The concerts consisted of music of France as part of the celebration of the re-opening of the museum's newly renovated French galleries.
+The concerts consisted of French music as part of the celebration of the re-opening of the museum's newly renovated French galleries.

 In Barrie Gavin's documentary film, Erich Wolfgang Korngold-Adventures of Wunderkind: A Portrait and Concert, Frey performs several solo keyboard works and the first public hearing of Korngold's second symphony, which exists only in a manuscript piano score.
 Most of the background piano music in the film is also taken from Frey's performances of the composer's music.